 Two Girls, A Guy, and a Fashion Project

 Minimalist fashion Project 333 is being embraced by readers around the world!
-After less than three weeks, the feedback is, that living with less is no less than life changing.

 If this is the first time you’ve heard about Project 333, you can see how it all started here, learn more about the kickoff day and even join the facebook page.